Benefits of Playing in the Dirt

 - Immune boost.
 You prevent colds and flu with the Vitamin D you get from the sun.

-Get digging around in the dirt because it is great stress reliever; as it is enjoying the flowers and the beauty of nature around you.
+Get digging in the dirt because it is a great stress reliever.
+Gardening also invites you to enjoy the beauty of nature around you.
 A garden symbolizes creativity, connection, beauty, and hope.
-In all major global religious traditions, gardens represent paradises on earth, where God created safe enclosures representing innocence and fertility.
+In all major religious and spiritual traditions, a garden represents paradise on earth.
 In Eastern traditions, gardens represent consciousness and connectivity to nature.
-Start gardening today with our tips and reconnect with mother nature.
+Start gardening today to reconnect with Mother Nature.

 - Creativity.
-The earth is your canvas and you can create anything you love on this rich canvas.
-This year plan a creative landscape or try some thing different.
-Go vertical on your landscape design and create a garden wall.
-It’s a great idea for gardeners with little space and it makes a definite visual impact.
+The earth is your canvas, and you can create anything you love on this rich canvas.
+This year plan a creative landscape or try something different.
+Go vertical on your landscape design and build a garden wall.
+It’s a great idea for gardeners with little space, and it makes a definite visual impact.
 Try hanging window boxes, filling a series of selves with plants, or creating a vertical succulent picture frame.

 - Connection.
-Gardening is a great opportunity to connect with Mother Nature.
+Gardening is an excellent opportunity to connect with Mother Nature.
 Experience the feel of the earth, the wind on your arms, and the sun on your face.
 Spring gardening gives you communion with the earth, the sunlight, your plants, and your soul.
 You can also connect to your garden by learning more about the plants that you use.
-Go beyond the Latin plant names and learn about the plant’s cultural history or any possible medicinal uses.
+Go beyond the Latin plant names and learn about the plant’s cultural history or possible medicinal uses.

 - Beauty.
-Gardening is a great opportunity to create enormous beauty in your life.
-Go to your gardening center and visualize how the plants will look in your home—this will help you pick the right flowers for the space.
-Imagine those roses, hydrangeas, and colorful zinnias blooming in your garden and you cutting them for your vases and your dinner table.
+Gardening is a great opportunity to create immense beauty in your life.
+Go to your gardening center and visualize how the plants will look in your home—this will help you pick the right flowers for space.
+Imagine those roses, hydrangeas, and colorful zinnias blooming in your garden, and you cut them for your vases and your dinner table.